-policyIdentifier

-When the Issuing CA wishes to express that there are no policy restrictions, the Subordinate CA MUST be an Affiliate of the Issuing CA. The Certificate Policies extension MUST contain only a single PolicyInformation value, which MUST contain the anyPolicy Policy Identifier.
+Field Presence Contents policyIdentifier MUST When the Issuing CA wishes to express that there are no policy restrictions, the Subordinate CA MUST be an Affiliate of the Issuing CA. The Certificate Policies extension MUST contain only a single PolicyInformation value, which MUST contain the anyPolicy Policy Identifier. anyPolicy MUST policyQualifiers NOT RECOMMENDED If present, MUST contain only permitted policyQualifiers from the table below.

-anyPolicy

-If present, MUST contain only permitted policyQualifiers from the table below.